 NodeTool packages bundle reusable nodes, assets, and example workflows.
-The package registry subsystem (src/nodetool/packages) provides discovery, installation, metadata generation, and documentation tooling.
+The package registry discovers and registers node classes so workflows can reference them at runtime.

 Package Anatomy

-• pyproject.toml – declares the package name and dependencies.
+• package.json – declares the package name, dependencies, and build scripts.

 • examples/ – optional workflow examples.